tmuns/hello-world/README.md

 Intro to GitHub

-THis is first attempt at coding on GitHub.
+This is first attempt at coding on GitHub.
 Should be fun.